The Briny Deeps of Europa Brim With Table Salt - D-brief

 Salty Results

 The only spacecraft to visit Jupiter’s moons up close was Galileo, back in the late ‘90s and early 2000s.
-So for an updated view, Samantha Trumbo and colleagues from the California Institute of Technology used Hubble to scan Europa in infrared light.
+So for an updated view, Samantha Trumbo and colleagues from the California Institute of Technology used Hubble to scan Europa in visible light.
 This revealed the electromagnetic fingerprints of various elements, also called spectral signatures.
 One of these fingerprints belonged to sodium chloride, and it appeared most often near the scars of the moon’s chaos terrain.
-It’s an indication that the salt might be seeping through from an underwater ocean, the researchers say in a paper published Wednesday in Science Advances.
+It’s an indication that the salt might be seeping through from an underground ocean, the researchers say in a paper published Wednesday in Science Advances.

 The chaos terrain is younger than the rest of Europa’s surface, and scientists think it’s caused by interactions with the liquid or slush layers farther down, though the specifics are still a matter of debate.
 So if salt is appearing near these features, it likely comes from farther below.

-Astronomers have long thought that Europa’s ocean was salty, but that the salts were based on sulfides instead of chlorides (chemists have a different and broader definition of salt than your average chef).
-Sulfides are common in Europa’s realm of the solar system, and the ocean could grow salty with sulfides just from water interacting with the seafloor over the years.
+Astronomers have long thought that Europa’s ocean was salty, but that the salts were based on sulfates instead of chlorides (chemists have a different and broader definition of salt than your average chef).
+Sulfates are common in Europa’s realm of the solar system, and the ocean could grow salty with sulfates just from water interacting with the seafloor over the years.

 Earth and Saturn’s moon Enceladus both have oceans containing chloride salts, and also have either known or strongly suspected hydrothermal vents in their seafloors.
-That heating is key to how the chloride enters the water.
-So if Europa shares the chloride-salt ocean, it could also share the heat source that produces the salty ocean.
+That heating and resulting circulation is key to how the waters become chloride-rich over time.
+So if Europa shares the chloride-salt ocean, it could also share the heat source making the salty ocean.

 And even if Europa doesn’t host deep-sea hot vents, the presence of the chloride salt dramatically changes astronomers’ assumptions of the unseen ocean’s chemistry.